Vanish-Coder/live-translate-youtube-extension/README.md

 - If you use Linux, tar.gz is probably the best choice.
 - If you use Windows, zip is probably the best choice.
 - If you use MacOS, either file type works.
+- If you use ChromeOS, zip usually works better.
+- If you use FreeBSD, tar.gz is the better choice.

 ## Features
 - Real time language translation (derived from captions).